What is Employees' Provident Fund (EPF)?

 You can withdraw your EPF amount in various situations, including:

-- Online withdrawals for faster processing: EPF withdrawal can now be done easily through the UAN portal, reducing delays and paperwork.
+Online withdrawals for faster processing: EPF withdrawal continues to be processed through the UN portal with Aadhaar-based authentication, reducing paperwork and processing time.

-- Tax benefits for long-term holders: Withdrawals after five years of continuous service remain tax-free, encouraging long-term savings.
+Tax benefits for long-term holders: Withdrawals after five years of continuous service remain tax-free under prevailing income-tax provisions.

 How to withdraw PF amount?